-Selecting which sensors are included in the output can be accomplished using either the write-field or set-field command (WF or SF) over UART.
-Using the SF command will cause the setting to take effect immediately; the WF command will require a unit-reset before the output is modified.
+Selecting which sensors are included in the output can be accomplished using either the write-field or set-field command (WF or SF) over UART interface.
+Using the SF command will cause the setting to take effect immediately, but this value is not stored in non-volatile memory; the WF command will require a unit-reset before the output is modified but is stored in non-volatile memory.
 Several example commands follow: